quqiOnfree/BlossomLib/README.md

 `modifiers`: String - characters `b` - bold, `i` - italics, `u` - underline, `o` - obfuscated, `s` - strikethrough, can appear in any order
 *`counterColor`: String (valid text color) - color of the counter in the title / subtitle

+### Colors

+These colors will be only applied to Blossom mods chat responses

+`base`: String - the text color in which most text responses will be
+`warn`: String - the text color in which warning messages will be
+`error`: String - the text color in which error messages will be
+`success`: String - the text color in which success messages will be
+`variable`: String - the text color in which variables will be
+`player`: String - the text color in which player names will be

 ## Commands & their permissions